NES / Famicom Architecture

 Image

-Allocated background map.
+Visualised background map.

 Image

-Allocated background map with selected area marked.
+Visualised background with selected area marked.

-The background layer is a 512x480 pixel map containing static tiles [23].
+The background layer is a 512x480 pixel map containing static tiles [27].
 You may recall that the viewable frame is much smaller, so the game decides which part of the layer is selected for display.
-Games can also move the viewable area during gameplay; that’s how the scrolling effect is accomplished.
+Games can also shift the viewable area during gameplay; that’s how the scrolling effect is accomplished.

-The last bytes of each Nametable store a 64-byte Attribute table that specifies which colour palette is assigned to each block [24].
+Moving on, the last bytes of each Nametable store a 64-byte Attribute table that specifies which colour palette is assigned to each block [28].

 Sprite Layer